ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
 - If you launched the [OpenMANIPULATOR-PRO controller](/docs/en/platform/openmanipulator_pro/ros_controller_package/#launch-controller) before launching the open_manipulator_pro_controller file, the robot model on RViz would be synchronized with the actual robot.
-- If the user would like to check only model of OpenMANIPULATOR-PRO without OpenMANIPULATOR-PRO, the user can launch the RViz without the OpenMANIPULATOR-PRO controller.
+- If users would like to check only model of OpenMANIPULATOR-PRO without OpenMANIPULATOR-PRO, the user can launch the RViz without the OpenMANIPULATOR-PRO controller.
 The user can change each joint by GUI, if the user launch only RViz by executing the following command :
-`$ roslaunch open_manipulator_description open_manipulator_pro_rviz.launch use_gui:=true`
+`$ roslaunch open_manipulator_pro_description open_manipulator_pro_rviz.launch use_gui:=true`

 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>